RoboSats/robosats/docs/_pages/docs/03-understand/09-swaps.md

-These are just general recommendations about what premium to set to get started with swaps, but at the end of the day, the price is what the market sets, so expirement and see what works for you.
+These are just general recommendations about what premium to set to get started with swaps, but at the end of the day, the price is what the market sets, so experiment and see what works for you.